Neighborhood-Grid/CubeNet/README.md

 neighborhood[i, j, k] = {Pgrid[i±di, j±dj, k±dk] | (di, dj, dk) ≤ R},
 ````
 where `R` is a radius cutoff to determine, allowing local operations in linear time.
-→ Standard operations (convolution, clustering, interpolation …) can then be applied
-directly on the `Pgrid` view instead of relying on complex graph convolutions
+→ Standard operations (convolution, clustering, interpolation …) can then be applied directly on the `Pgrid` view instead of relying on complex graph convolutions
 or other point-cloud techniques.

 `P` can be a NumPy, PyTorch or CuPy array of any dimension (N, D).
-To allow natural padding when the grid has more cells than points,
-NaNs and Infs are supported in a consistent manner:
+To allow natural padding when the grid has more cells than they are points in the cloud, NaNs and Infs are supported in a consistent manner:
 - nans → random position
 - (+-) infs → border of the grid